 Voting in the Greek Parliament is an open process unless there is a certain need for a secret ballot.
 Since July 2014, the manual roll-call system that the Greek Parliament utilised was replaced by an electronic process.
 Members of parliament are issued with their own unique electronic ID cards which are inserted into the device to register votes automatically.
 As part of the constitution, 75 members of parliament must be present with a minimum of those being half of the elected government in order for parliament to sit.

 A special section to the left of the speaker is reserved for guests and dignitaries who are invited to observe a parliamentary session.
 The section differentiates itself from the rest of the room by its pink velvet seating and the fact that there are no microphones, as guests do not participate in parliamentary debate.
 Non-members of parliament can only address the room by invitation and from the speakers podium.
 World leaders such as Charles de Gaulle and George Bush Senior are two examples who have addressed the parliament in its short history.

 The debating chamber features a two level public gallery and impressive glass roof decorated with the symbolic Greek key motif.
 During sitting times, the gallery is open to the public and media.
 Admission is granted depending on seating availability and presentation of a government identification card.

 Want to see more?
-The parliament is open for public tours conducted in English over the summer.
+The parliament is open for public tours conducted in English during summer months.